Employees Retirement System of Texas Reduces Position in Lennar Co. (NYSE:LEN)

 LEN stock opened at $101.28 on Friday.
 Lennar Co. has a one year low of $69.41 and a one year high of $110.61.
 The stock has a market capitalization of $31.74 billion, a PE ratio of 9.39 and a beta of 1.50.
 The company has a debt-to-equity ratio of 0.30, a quick ratio of 1.53 and a current ratio of 11.02.
 The company has a fifty day moving average of $103.33 and a 200-day moving average of $99.99.

 A number of research analysts recently commented on the stock.
-Seaport Res Ptn reaffirmed a “neutral” rating on shares of Lennar in a research report on Monday, July 19th.
-Zacks Investment Research downgraded shares of Lennar from a “strong-buy” rating to a “hold” rating and set a $110.00 target price on the stock. in a research report on Wednesday, August 18th.
-Royal Bank of Canada increased their target price on shares of Lennar from $97.00 to $100.00 and gave the company a “sector perform” rating in a research report on Friday, June 18th.
-Wedbush reaffirmed an “outperform” rating on shares of Lennar in a research report on Monday, June 14th.
+JMP Securities increased their target price on shares of Lennar from $120.00 to $130.00 and gave the company a “market outperform” rating in a research report on Friday, June 18th.
+Evercore ISI raised their price objective on shares of Lennar from $121.00 to $160.00 and gave the stock an “outperform” rating in a research report on Friday, June 18th.
+Seaport Res Ptn reissued a “neutral” rating on shares of Lennar in a research report on Monday, July 19th.
+Wedbush reissued an “outperform” rating on shares of Lennar in a research report on Monday, June 14th.
 Finally, BTIG Research raised their price objective on shares of Lennar from $117.00 to $127.00 and gave the stock a “buy” rating in a research report on Friday, June 18th.
 Eight research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $108.50.

 Lennar Company Profile